gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 read-only attributes by implementing a getter, but no setter.

-## Variable initialisation
+## Variable initialization

 The specifications for Fortran, C and C++ do not define the value an uninitialized variable will have.
-So you should always initialise variables explicitly, otherwise your code will have undefined, and potentially non-deterministic behavior.
-When you forget to initialise a variable, the compilers will typically let you get away with it.
-However, most compilers have optional flags that catch expressions involving uninitialised variables.
+So you should always initialize variables explicitly, otherwise your code will have undefined, and potentially non-deterministic behavior.
+When you forget to initialize a variable, the compilers will typically let you get away with it.
+However, most compilers have optional flags that catch expressions involving uninitialized variables.
 We will discuss these and other compiler flags in a later section.

-When initialising or, more generally, assigning a value to a variable that involves constants, your code will be easier to understand when those values indicate the intended type.
+When initializing or, more generally, assigning a value to a variable that involves constants, your code will be easier to understand when those values indicate the intended type.
 For example, using `1.0` rather than `1` for floating point is more explicit.
 This may also avoid needless conversions.
 This